Blog

 How to “Control” an Agile Development Project

-So-called "Waterfall" or "Phase-Gate" product development methodologies often give management the illusion that they control the project while meddling and slowing it down.
-Each formal gate meeting or
+So-called “Waterfall” or “Phase-Gate” product development methodologies often give management the illusion that they are under control of the project, while they are actually just meddling and slowing it down.

 Tips For Leading a Globally Distributed Group